Homebuyer Tips

 Escrow Lesson for First Time Home Buyers

-If you’re contemplating buying your first home and have already been pre-qualified by your lender, you probably have a pretty good idea of your target monthly payment.
-A portion of your monthly payment typically includes escrows.
+If you’re buying your first home and have been pre-qualified by your lender, you probably know your monthly mortgage payment.
+A portion of this monthly payment typically includes escrows.

 The estimated annual amount for these expenses is broken into twelve payments and added to your total monthly mortgage payment.
 Dividing these expenses into monthly installments protects you from coming out of pocket thousands of dollars for these payments annually.
 When it’s time to pay property taxes and insurance premiums each year, your lender will pay them for you with the money you’ve accumulated in your escrow account.